How to find the right home and contents insurance cover in NSW.

 On the other hand, apartment dwellers living in Sydney will need to make sure any policy they choose has adequate cover for a strata-titled property.

 Before deciding on the best home insurance policy for you, you’ll need to consider a wide range of factors.
 How much cover do you need?
 Do you want buildings only cover or cover for your contents as well?
 How much would it cost to replace my home and contents if they were completely destroyed?

 What type of home insurance can I get in NSW?

+You can get the same insurance as any other state.
 There are three types of home insurance available in NSW: